Links on Android Authority may earn us a commission. Learn more.

-This portable solar charger from BEARTWO is the most inexpensive option on this list.
-However, the company recommends that the solar charging capability is only to be used for emergencies; the device functions as more of a rechargeable battery back with an emergency solar charging option.
-This limited solar charging capability is due to its compact and lightweight design, which translates to less solar panels.
+This portable solar charger from BearTwo is the most inexpensive option on this list.
+However, the company recommends that the solar charging capability is only to be used for emergencies; the device functions as a rechargeable battery with an emergency solar charging option.

 You can charge up to two devices simultaneously.
 Plus, every USB port is covered by a rubber cap to prevent water from reaching the battery.
-It boasts that it is water-resistant under 1 meter of water for a whole 30 minutes.
+It boasts up to 30 minutes of water resistance at a depth of one meter.
 There’s also a built-in mini LED flashlight with three different modes: normal, SOS, and strobe.

 GoerTek Solar Charger

 Goertek makes a powerful solar charger for a good price.
-This charger has a built-in battery that is powerful enough to charge a Galaxy S9 plus for 5.7 times, an iPhone XS for 7.4 times, and an iPad Pro for 1.6 times.
-Devices can be charged by either a 5V/2A adapter (not included) or through solar power.
+This charger has a built-in battery that is powerful enough to charge a Pixel 5 six times, an iPhone 12 almost eight times, and an iPad Pro more than two times.
+You can recharge with either a 5V/2A adapter (not included) or through solar power.

-You can charge up to three devices at a time.
+Goertek’s solar phone charger can handle up to three devices at a time.
 This is great for group camping or hiking outings.
 This charger also functions as a pretty powerful light.
 Plus, if you’re environmentally conscious, you’ll be happy to know the USB power bank uses ABS environmentally friendly material.

 BigBlue Solar Phone Charger

-For a small increase in price, the BigBlue solar charger gives you more power and a few cool features.
+The BigBlue solar charger gives you more power and a few cool features for a small increase in price.
 There’s a built-in Ammeter that can measure the current in a circuit.
 Special industrial-strength PET polymer fabric protects your solar panel and your devices from rain.
-You’ll also get a 24 month warranty, longer than most other companies offer.
+You’ll also get a 24-month warranty, longer than most other companies offer.

 This charger uses SunPower solar panels, which have a higher solar conversion efficiency; these solar panels charge 23.7% faster than traditional solar panels.
-Single-port usage can deliver up to 2.4A and dual-port usage can deliver up to 4A.
+Single-port usage can deliver up to 2.4A, and dual-port usage can deliver up to 4A.
 Exclusive Smart IC technology determines and delivers the fastest possible charging speed to your devices.
-This charger is not compatible with the iPad Pro.
-But you will get a lightweight design and 4 clip hooks so you can easily attach your solar charger anywhere.

-RAVPower’s solar charger is only half the weight of similar solar chargers, but it doesn’t lack power.
-Similar to BigBlue’s charger, RAVPower uses SunPower solar panels to help devices charge faster.
-These solar panels transform about 21.5-23.5% of solar power into usable energy.
+Hilucky’s solar phone charger is only half the weight of similar solar chargers, but it doesn’t lack power.
+Similar to BigBlue’s charger, Hilucky uses four large solar panels to help devices charge faster.
+These solar panels top out at 5W, and the power bank is rated at 25,000mAh.

-There are 3 USB ports that can deliver up to 2.4A per port or 4.8A overall when used under direct sunlight.
-All ports are equipped with exclusive ismart technology that will help deliver the optimal charging current for each connected device.
+Two USB ports can deliver up to 2.1A per port or 4.2A overall when used under direct sunlight.
+All ports are equipped with IC Technology which should help to guard against overheating and short-circuiting.

-BioLite’s SolarPanel 5+ charger is one of the more expensive options, but you get what you pay for.
+BioLite’s SolarPanel 5 Plus charger is a more expensive option, but you get what you pay for.
 An integrated sundial aligns your solar panel to capture direct sun rays.
 There’s a battery and charge strength indicator and a battery status button so you can see how strong the sun is and measure your panel capacity.
-This charger also features a 360° kickstand so you can stand it up on the ground or hang it from a tree or tent.
+This charger also features a 360-degree kickstand so you can stand it up on the ground or hang it from a tree or tent.

-On the more technical side, there’s a 2200 mAh integrated rechargeable battery so that you still have power when the sun goes down.
+There’s a 2,200 mAh integrated rechargeable battery on the more technical side so that you still have power when the sun goes down.
 The high-efficiency monocrystalline solar panel gives a 5 watt USB output to devices.
-BioLite also made their solar panel ultra thin using minimal materials to help heat dissipate quicker, thereby increasing the panel’s efficiency.
+BioLite also made their solar panel ultra thin using minimal materials to help heat dissipate quicker, increasing the panel’s efficiency.